abhiramasonny/jaithon/ROADMAP.md

    `check/modsig.jai`'s `_join` builds its result one character at a time and is 73% of a probe reviewers ran. ~110 lines, one reseed, no format change.

+5. ~~**Structural intern keys.**~~ **Dropped, measured.**
-5. **Structural intern keys.** `universe.jai:_intern_key` builds a `list[str]`
-   and f-string-formats every argument to make a dictionary key.
-A structural hash with a collision bucket replaces it, behind a switch.
+   `universe.jai:_intern_key` does build a `list[str]` and f-string-format every argument to make a dictionary key, and the proposal was right about the code.
+   It is **0.20% of the compiler's interpreted work**, ranked 86th, with `intern` itself at 0.27%.
+A structural hash with a collision bucket is real work for less than half a percent.
+This is the fourth proposal claim to fail the same way, and the discipline the rest of this file is built on applies to this file too.

 6. **Two text gates**, in the house style: `_field_kind_code`'s integer literals in `emitter.jai` must equal the `FieldKind` enum in `object.h`, and the six